tarantool/doc/doc/reference/configuration/configuration_reference.rst

 .. confval:: compat.binary_data_decoding

-    Defines how to store binary data fields in Lua after decoding:
+    Define how to store binary data fields in Lua after decoding:

     -   ``new``: as varbinary objects
     -   ``old``: as plain strings